 Save time by getting your tickets online to avoid lining up at the ticket booths when you arrive.
 Your time at the ticket booths can be spent taking pictures of the Kennedy Space Center Rocket Garden instead.

-2. Save on Kennedy Space Center Tickets by getting a Multi-Attractions Pass
+2. Save on Kennedy Space Center Discount Tickets by getting a Multi-Attractions Pass

 Kennedy Space Center opens at 9 AM every day and closing time varies by date (between 5 – 8 PM).
+Can you do Kennedy Space center in half a day?
+You will be missing out on a lot if you only spend half a day.
 There is so much to do that spending a full day or even 2 days to see it all would be ideal.
 The parking lot opens 30 minutes before operating hours.

 I’d say this is the best part of the whole Kennedy Space Center – learning about the Space Shuttle Atlantis and watching it unfold.
 There’s also tons of interactive exhibit within the building like astronaut training simulators.
 The kids really enjoyed their time here.